 Cardano is in the middle of a multi-step upgrade known as ‘Alonzo‘ that will bring Smart Contracts to their blockchain.
 Each phase, dubbed Blue, White, and Purple, will include more users, functionality, and features.
 Last week, the project moved into the second phase after deploying the hard fork, Alonzo White, on the test network.

-As such, that multi-stage upgrade falls under the Goguen phase of the roadmap, which specifically addresses the challenge of implementing smart contracts.
+That multi-stage upgrade falls under the Goguen phase of the roadmap, which specifically addresses the challenge of implementing smart contracts.
 IOHK expects that the full release of Alonzo would simplify the development of new decentralized applications (DApps), including decentralized finance (DeFi) protocols, and be deployed on the mainnet by the end of August.

-While the project has received criticism about its cautious and slow development, its founder stated that Cardano is "moving forward at a fairly systematic pace."
-Cardano's latest announcement comes amid a series of events of exciting developments for the blockchain.
-Last July 15, Hoskinson unveiled a new algorithmic stablecoin, Djed, which will function as a "standalone bank."
+While the project has received criticism about its cautious and slow development, its founder stated that Cardano is “moving forward at a fairly systematic pace.”
+Cardano’s latest announcement comes amid a series of exciting developments for the blockchain.
+Last July 15, Hoskinson unveiled a new algorithmic stablecoin, Djed, which will function as a “standalone bank.”

-For now, developers are extensively testing Smart Contracts on Alonzo's test network; and the team is working with over a hundred integration partners to keep its Blockchain infrastructure, such as the wallet backend and application backend, in sync with Alonzo's staggered updates.
+For now, developers are extensively testing Smart Contracts on Alonzo’s test network, and the team is working with over a hundred integration partners to keep its Blockchain infrastructure, such as the wallet backend and application backend, in sync with Alonzo’s staggered updates.